culorist/esp32-s3-voice-assistant-esphome/README.md

 This config uses Push-To-Talk (PTT):

-- Press the button → start speaking
+- Press the KEY1 → start speaking
-- Release / stop → assistant responds
+- Release / stop KEY2 → assistant responds
+- Volume from Dashboard HA
+- Lights from Dashboard HA

 (No wake word enabled by default)